-Chronic Behaviours Unexcused absence(s) Vandalism Swearing at teacher(s) Drugs, alcohol, cigarettes Inappropriate sexual behaviour (major) Serious theft Blatant defiance Violence, fighting, threats Fire alarm (pulled when not an emergency) Leave grounds without permission Matches/Fires Serious harassment Pornographic or racist materials Weapons
+- Swearing at teachers and staff

+- Inappropriate sexual behaviour (major)

+- Blatant defiance

+- Fire alarm (pulled when not an emergency)

+- Matches/Fire

+- Pornographic or racist materials

+- Unexcused absences

 APPENDIX "H"

 Media Policy

 Media Policy St. Paul School

 - The principal is the school's spokesperson and as such is responsible for all communication with the media.
 If the principal is not available, a designated vice-principal or school chairperson will assume this role. - All requests for information about the events surrounding the crisis must be referred to the school's media spokesperson. - No one is required to be interviewed by the media; if the media wants to interview a teacher, the teacher's permission and the principal's permission must be obtained. - The principal has the right to deny the press interview with staff on the school premises; staff has the right to deny an interview with the media at any time or place. - If the media arrives uninvited, they will be escorted to the principal's office and the ground rules concerning interviewing staff and students and school routines will be explained as needed. - The media will not be allowed access to students or to roam hallways or the grounds of the school. - Normally, the principal will decline any attempts by the media to interview students.
 If it seems appropriate for a student to speak to the press, parental permission must be obtained in writing.
 The decision to allow a student on camera should be very carefully considered, weighing all the consequences. - If a press conference is called, a pressroom will be set up at a site away from the scene of the incident (e.g. local church or office board room.). - Members of the media will be contacted by phone or fax to inform them of the press conference. - During the press conference, the principal will read the prepared statement and state when further information will be available. - Copies of the press release will be made available to all media personnel. - The name of a young person (as defined by the Young Offenders Act) who is alleged to have committed an offence or of a young person who is a victim or witness will not be released to the press unless the school is authorized to do so by the police. - If there is the possibility of a criminal investigation, a police spokesperson will be responsible for releasing the details of the incident.